Lesson 5: Assembling the Pieces to Build the App

 Full component

-Finally, we'll just wrap the whole App inside the React Spectrum Provider with the default theme set to light which corresponds to the Experience Cloud Shell main content theme.
+Finally, we'll wrap the App inside the React Spectrum Provider with the default theme set to light, which corresponds to the Experience Cloud Shell main content theme.

 <Provider theme={defaultTheme} colorScheme={`light`}>